ShathaAlshewiman/Saudi-made-WebsiteB/README.md

 This project aims to support the *Made in Saudi* initiative by creating a simple digital marketplace prototype that connects local products with customers.

 ---
+Disclaimer: All names, numbers, images, and content on this website are fictional and for demonstration purposes only.
+This project is provided solely to showcase development and coding skills and does not represent real business activity or real personal data.